SF-2414

 Plain Language

-Whenever an employer provides employee data under this chapter (e.g., in response to a data access request under § 91F.5), it must anonymize the personal information of any third party — including customers, other employees, and other individuals — contained in that data.
-This privacy safeguard ensures that fulfilling one employee's data access request does not compromise the privacy of others whose data may appear in the same dataset.
+When an employer provides employee data under this chapter (e.g., in response to a data access request), the employer must anonymize the personal information of any customer, other employee, or other individual contained in that data.
+This is a privacy safeguard that ensures data disclosures under this chapter do not expose third parties' personal information.

 Statutory Text